 Marc Chagall - Anticipation of a Miracle

-Following the success of this exhibition in Latvia and Slovakia, original works by Marc Chagall that compose it, are now in Slovakia, in Východoslovenská galéria Košice and this exhibitions is realized in partnership with Collection Kesauri.
-Exhibition is open from 08/04/2015 to 14/06/2015 and is featuring 45 original works of greatest master of our time.
+Following the success of this exhibition in Latvia, original works by Marc are now in first time in Slovakia, in Tatranská galéria Poprad and this exhibitions is realized in partnership with Collection Kesauri.
+Exhibition is open from 30/01/2015 to 22/03/2015 and is featuring 45 original works of greatest master of our time.

 Exhibition Marc Chagall.
 Anticipation of a Miracle consists of works by artist, which evoke the shocking and surreal dreamlike image of the early twentieth century.
 The exhibition offer the possibility to admire lithographs of greatest artist of our age, executed on a religious and mythic-tales themes, had an important part in they spiritual life and have found expression in the masterpieces created by them.

 Curated by Kesauri Aleksandre, Kessaouri Vassili, produced and organized by SIA Art Expo in partnership with the Collection Kesauri.

 Project that sets out to attract families, youths, clients, and employees to the world of art by offering reduced tickets to exhibitions, events, and art and culture related activities.

 After a number of detailed introductions to the artists and their period, the exhibition is divided into 3 thematic sections:

 Section one introduces visitors to one of Marc Chagall's greatest artistic passion: engraving, or lithography to be more precise.
 An exceptional series of works show us the most liked by this Great Master themes, whose motifs he drawn along all his life.